WaiveCar/Ijiraq/Products/Oliver/readme.md

 The objective is a virtuous cycle feedback machine that can generate clients + testimonials.

-There's two kinds of ads:
+kinds of ads:

-  * Introduction
+  * Introduction: Before a sale, before first buy
+  * Reminder: Before a sale, to steal customers ("we try harder")
-  * Reminder : After a sale, for referrals or return business.
+  * Reminder: After a sale, for referrals or return business.

-With both it should feel personal.
+With all it should feel personal.

 --
 Customer fears